Kai Tak Sports Park

 The Twins sits 22 storeys tall, costs over $10 billion, and brings together shopping, dining, and lifestyle experiences under one roof.
 Comprised of two twin buildings sitting side by side, Tower I is home to a huge Sogo department store that spans across a whopping 11 floors.
 Shoppers will find over 480 brands available, with some making their Hong Kong debut, ranging from beauty and fashion to home goods and lifestyle items.
 Over at Tower II, visitors will find themselves at SNDO, a retail and lifestyle space offering a mix of boutique brands, pop-up experiences, and more.
 Both towers also have three floors of dedicated F&B floors.

-Restaurants, cafes, and bar in Kai Tak
+The best restaurants and bars in Kai Tak

 Recommended